 Today was a very different day.
 The forecast called for another very hot day, and it definitely was.
 So we got started early and made our way to the trailhead for McGillvaray Creek.
 We haven’t been to this one before, but there’s a good description in Daffern’s Kananaskis Country Trail Guide Vol. 3.
 The prospect of a hike up a canyon culminating with a dramatic chockstone perched halfway up the canyon wall was very promising.
 Unfortunately, the mosquitoes had other plans.
 We came prepared, of course, with Deep Woods Off and clothing that covered our limbs.
-This made the experience less horrible than it otherwise may have been, but the sheer volume of insects swarming was too much for 2 of our 3 little hikers (interestingly, it was our youngest that wanted to soldier on).
+This made the experience less horrible than it otherwise may have been.
+However, the sheer volume of swarming insects was too much for 2 of our 3 little hikers (interestingly, it was our youngest that wanted to soldier on).

 Honestly, there were a lot of mosquitoes.
 But they were also mostly repelled by the measures we’d taken, and they weren’t landing on us very much if we kept moving.
 I was pretty sure once we got out of the initial forested part of the trail we’d be okay.
 But eventually there were tears of despair and anguish.
 At that point, we decided to turn back.
 Just so the whole day wasn’t a total loss, we stopped at Heart Creek and went part of the way up the canyon.
 Everyone’s mood was a little better by then, but not so much better that we could complete that relatively easy route (which my 2 youngest had previously done with me in the fall of 2016).